dominicbarnes/deku-forms/README.md

 ### Async Validation

-Currently, async validation is not built in to this approach.
-However, the best approach for the time-being is to simply disable your form's submit button if you have some async action in-flight.
-Once that action is complete, you can re-enable the submit button.
+To accomplish async validation, you can use the `error` attribute that is available on most of the field types.
+Hook into the `change` or `input` events and then you can use state within your form to transfer this error into your field. (see more in the [advanced example](example/advanced.js))

-It's not perfect, but it's pretty flexible, and not hard to accomplish with deku.
+This approach isn't perfect, but it's pretty good and doesn't require you to know anything about the HTML5 Constraint Validation API. (unlike previously)